uberblah/software-quality/content/_index.md

 ## [[Principles]({{< ref "principles" >}})]

 These are short statements to help you avoid pitfalls and identify opportunities.
-Many come with examples.
+Explanations and examples will be provided over time.

 ## System Archetypes (WIP)